depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 # 6 The Paper
   **Motivation**: Let's read the paper!
 We have a deep understanding of the background, so let's delve into the apex result.
-Note that we don't just focus on the final AlphaGo Zero paper but also explore a related paper written coincidentally by a team at UCL using Hex as the game of choice.
-Their algorithm is very similar to the AlphaGo Zero algorithm and considering both in context is important to gauging what was really the most important aspects of this research.
+Note that we don't just focus on the final AlphaGoZero paper but also explore a related paper written coincidentally by a team at UCL using Hex as the game of choice.
+Their algorithm is very similar to the AlphaGoZero algorithm and considering both in context is important to gauging what was really the most important aspects of this research.

   **Topics**: